SQL Database Repair

 SET IDENTITY_INSERT my_table OFF

-Scenario 2: When the table was completely dropped and needs to be completely recreated
+Scenario 2: SQL database table was dropped completely and you need to recreate them:

 You can use the following code with the SELECT INTO command for copying the rows and table structure to the original database.